Fire-Roasted Green Enchilada Sauce

 I'll email this recipe to you, so you can come back to it later!

-The Secret to My Green Enchilada Sauce
+My Favorite Green Enchilada Sauce

 I've always loved creating homemade sauces because they let me control the flavor and keep things fresh and vibrant.
 I truly believe that a sauce can take an everyday meal from good to unforgettable.